 Modular programmes enable students to become on-campus residents for up to a week at a time over a period of 15 months to 22 months.
 The EMBA is earned when students have completed all their modules in weeklong campus residencies.
 Very few business schools have adopted a purely modular approach, but many have opted for a mixed approach.

-The Kellogg-WHU EMBA is a modular programme requiring international students to attend weekend sessions from Thursday to Sunday at the centrally located Otto Beisheim School of Management (WHU) in Germany during the first year and part of the second year.
+The Kellogg-WHU EMBA is a modular programme requiring international students to attend weekend sessions from Thursday to Sunday at the Otto Beisheim School of Management (WHU) in Germany during the first year and part of the second year.
 There are six weekend sessions per year in the two-year programme.

 “Through shared learning experiences with your peers from Kellogg and its partner schools, you will gain an international perspective," comments Professor Michael Frenkel, Dean at the Otto Beisheim School of Management.
 In addition to the international experience, modular programmes enable students to build a global network spread across many countries.

 The ESSEC & Mannheim Executive MBA can be followed in two different formats: modular and weekend.
 This flexibility, in particular the separate weekend EMBA, is very popular with female students.
 "This experience was much more than only academic learning," said Elisabeth Sanches Moreno, Sales Director at DellFrance and a member of the ESSEC & Mannheim EMBA Class of 2006.